- Annual Enrollment:

 - Degrees offered:

-- Master in International Affairs (MIA), Master in Public Policy (MPP), Master in Public Administration (MPA), Master in Public Management (MPM), Master in Public Administration and Management (MPAM), Doctor of Philosophy in Public Polic
+- Master in International Affairs (MIA), Master in Public Policy (MPP), Master in Public Administration (MPA), Master in Public Administration and Management (MPAM), Doctor of Philosophy in Public Policy, Double Master in Public Policy and European Affairs (MPP-MEA)

 - Info here